jackbsteinberg/std-toast/README.md

 # std-toast
-This document scopes out a new HTML element for a 'toast' pop-up notification.
+This document scopes out a web platform API for a 'toast' pop-up notification.